LikithaYogesh/BugOff/README.md

 **3. Sandbox Analysis:**

-Isolate and analyze suspicious binaries in a controlled Docker-based environment.
+Isolate and analyze suspicious files in a controlled Docker-based environment.

 Executes files in a controlled environment to observe suspicious behaviors.